Russia hunts for body fragments, clues after fatal plane crash

 It said the plane involved in the crash had undergone thorough checks last month and that it had successfully flown several other routes on the same day as the crash.

-Additional reporting by Gleb Stolyarov and Reuters TV; Editing by William Maclean
+Additional reporting by Gleb Stolyarov; Editing by William Maclean